Gaza's crowded hospitals near breaking point as Israeli ground invasion looms

 Gaza’s crowded hospitals near breaking point as Israeli ground invasion looms

-Much of Hamas’ military infrastructure is concealed in urban areas, where street-by-street fighting would likely cause mounting casualties on both sides.
-Israel has given no timetable for a ground incursion.

-All eyes were on the Rafah crossing between Gaza and Egypt, where the U.S. and international mediators appeared close to reaching a deal for a humanitarian cease-fire that would allow aid in and allow foreigners to exit Gaza.
-Rafah was shut down nearly a week ago because of Israeli airstrikes.
+As the enclave’s food, water and medicine supplies dwindled, all eyes were on the Rafah crossing between Gaza and Egypt, where trucks carrying badly needed aid have been waiting for days as mediators press for a cease-fire that would allow them enter Gaza and allow foreigners to leave.
+Rafah, Gaza’s only connection to Egypt, was shut down nearly a week ago because of Israeli airstrikes.

-Israeli Prime Minister Benjamin Netanyahu’s office said Monday there was no cease-fire “at the moment.”

-The enclave’s food, water and medicine supplies are dwindling.
-Hospitals say they are on the verge of collapse and unable to heed Israeli demands to evacuate patients.
-More than a week of devastating Israeli airstrikes have demolished entire neighborhoods but failed to stem militant rocket fire into Israel.
+Egypt’s Foreign Minister Sameh Shoukry said Israel “has not taken a position to open the crossing from the Gaza side.”
+The Israeli government did not respond to a request for comment.

+Hundreds of thousands of Palestinians sheltering in U.N. facilities are on less than 1 liter (1 quart) of water per day.
+Hospitals warn they are on the verge of collapse, with emergency generators that power machines like ventilators and incubators down to about one day of fuel and supplies of medicine almost exhausted.

 More than 1,400 Israelis have died, the vast majority civilians killed in Hamas’ Oct.
 7 assault.
-At least 155 others, including children, were captured by Hamas and taken into Gaza, according to Israel.
-It’s the deadliest war for Israel since the 1973 conflict with Egypt and Syria.
+The Israeli military said Monday that at least 199 hostages were taken back in Gaza, higher than previous estimates.
+The military did not specify whether that number includes foreigners.

+Israeli airstrikes have pulverized entire neighborhoods as Palestinian militants continue to fire rockets into Israel.
+Israel is widely expected to launch a ground offensive in order to kill Hamas leaders, recover captives and destroy the group’s military infrastructure, much of which is in residential areas.

-Israel has ordered more than 1 million Palestinians — almost half the territory’s population — to move to Gaza’s south.
+Israel has ordered more than 1 million Palestinians — almost half the territory’s population — to leave Gaza City and the surrounding area for the enclave’s south.
 The military says it is trying to clear away civilians ahead of a major campaign against Hamas in the north, where it says the militants have extensive networks of tunnels and rocket launchers.

 Hamas has urged people to stay in their homes, and the Israeli military on Sunday released photos it said showed a Hamas roadblock preventing traffic from moving south.